Interview with Raj Vinnakota and Eric Adler

 Leaders Speak Series

 The SEED Foundation partners with urban communities to provide educational opportunities that prepare underserved students for success in college and beyond.
 SEED’s innovative model integrates a rigorous academic program with a nurturing boarding program, which teaches life skills and provides a safe and secure environment.
-In 1998 SEED created the first college-preparatory, public boarding school in the U.S. Here are excerpts of our interview with Raj Vinnakota and Eric Adler for Triple Crown Leadership:
+In 1998 SEED created the first college-preparatory, public boarding school in the U.S. Here are excerpts of our interview with Raj Vinnakota and Eric Adler for our book, Triple Crown Leadership:

 How would you describe SEED’s leadership approach?